 However, because Echo has been around for two years longer, it has a big leg up in terms of integrations.
 Right now, Home supports Google Nest, Philips Hue, Samsung SmartThings, Belkin Wemo, and Honeywell smart devices.
 That list has increased since its US launch, and will continue to grow, but it's not quite as wide-ranging as the Echo's extensive list.

 It's a game of catch-up, though, and we get the strong feeling that Google integration will be accelerating fast.

 Does two decades of search experience give Home the upper hand over Amazon Echo?
 In terms of search results, yes.
 But is it the better product?
 Not always.
 Home might be better looking, but it's not as well-rounded... yet.

 That's largely because Home is in its early days and can't hold a candle to Echo when it comes to controlling the home.
 Amazon's Alexa assistant has thousands of skills: it can send texts and read recipes from Allrecipes.com; it's got tonnes of app integrations available from the likes of Expedia, Thrive, Capital One and beyond.
 So if you want the full-blown voice-activated connected speaker experience right out of the gate, you're silly to consider anything other than Echo.

-But here's our prediction: within two years, Google Home will probably have just as many integrations and partnerships available as Echo, perhaps even more.
+But here's our prediction: in time, Google Home will probably have just as many integrations and partnerships available as Echo, perhaps even more.
 Home is already better at conversational points and search.
 Plus it's £30 cheaper than Echo and doesn't want you to add an annual Amazon Prime subscription into the mix to get the most out of it either.